shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 Similarly for Token2 to Token1 swap we need to implement four functions - `getSwapToken2EstimateGivenToken2`, `getSwapToken2EstimateGivenToken1`, `swapToken2GivenToken2` & `swapToken2GivenToken1`.
 This is left as an exercise for you to implement :)

-Congrats!! on completing the implementation of the smart contract.
+Congrats!
+That was a lot of code to go through to finish the implementation of the smart contract.
 The complete code can be found [here](https://github.com/realnimish/polkadot-amm/blob/main/contract/lib.rs).

 ## Part 10.
 Unit Testing